When you purchase through links on our site, we may earn a commission. Here’s how it works.

 If you’re looking into the best way to train your puppy or adult dog, you’ve likely come across the term “clicker training” and are wondering how it works.
-A lot of trainers and dog owners say clicker training is an easy and highly successful training method for many dogs.
-But is clicker training the right choice for you and your pup?
-We’ll help you decide.
+A lot of trainers and dog owners say clicker training is an easy and highly successful positive-reinforcement training method for many dogs.
+But which clicker is the right choice for you and your pup?
+We’ve spent hours researching, including hand-testing, to narrow it down to three to help you find the best clickers on the market for training.

 What Is The Purpose Of A Clicker In Dog Training?